-- b) On-site parking for commercial and office land uses shall be located behind or beside buildings fronting on primary streets. - c) Shared parking areas shall be encouraged for all Village Center uses, including any public and civic land uses. - d) Sites shall be designed to incorporate landscaping and pedestrian amenities such as benches and bicycle parking along neighborhood sidewalks and multi-use paths. - e) Sites shall be designed to incorporate plazas and parks that serve the Village Center and surrounding neighborhoods. - f) Sites shall be designed to accommodate existing or future feeder bus/transit stops. - Residential Neighborhood (RN): The Residential Neighborhood ("RN") land use subcategory is intended to create a variety of residential densities, housing types and neighborhoods that are organized around a community Village Center.
+- Residential development shall be permitted as single family, multi-family or attached live-work units and shall be permitted above ground floor commercial and professional office. - b) On-site parking for commercial and office land uses shall be located behind or beside buildings fronting on primary streets. - c) Shared parking areas shall be encouraged for all Village Center uses, including any public and civic land uses. - d) Sites shall be designed to incorporate landscaping and pedestrian amenities such as benches and bicycle parking along neighborhood sidewalks and multi-use paths. - e) Sites shall be designed to incorporate plazas and parks that serve the Village Center and surrounding neighborhoods. - f) Sites shall be designed to accommodate existing or future feeder bus/transit stops. - E) Residential Neighborhood (RN): The Residential Neighborhood ("RN") land use subcategory is intended to create a variety of residential densities, housing types and neighborhoods that are organized around a community Village Center.
 Development shall be designed using compact land use patterns that are conducive to walking or bicycling.